10.4 Quality and innovation in youth work

 As mentioned earlier, in the section on 'Quality assurance', the Regional State Administrative Agencies assess the adequacy, quality and accessibility of the youth work services organised at the local level.
-Based on that assessment, in 2019 (published in 2020), about 60 % of the 311 municipalities were offering digital youth work when it was asked, when youth workers are using or dealing with digitality or technology in youth work, either in a physical or digital environment (see Finnish Youth Work Statistics).
+Based on that assessment, in 2021 (published in 2022), about 80 % of the 293 municipalities were offering digital youth work when it was asked, when youth workers are using or dealing with digitality or technology in youth work, either in a physical or digital environment (see Finnish Youth Work Statistics).
+According to the Nuorisoalan järjestöt NYT!
+(Youth Work Organisations NOW!) -survey made by the Finnish National Youth Council Allianssi and the Youth Work Centre of Expertise Kentauri, especially the nation-wide youth organisations were organising online youth work services, such as events and education, in 2020.
 Another survey, also organised in 2019, by Verke - the National Development Centre for Digital Youth Work in Finland (infographic available about the results) — provides data that is actually gathered during the local digital youth work processes: 91% of youth workers have youth work interaction with young people via social media or messaging applications, and for example, 19% of this interactions include organised activities that incorporate digital games.

 Besides the local services, there are several national-level digital youth work services.
 For example the platform called 'Life of young people', is for youth-related information and a counselling platform (in Finnish Nuortenelama.fi), which is organised by Koordinaatti.
 Several non-governmental organisations working at the national level are subsidised, for example, by the Ministry of Education and Culture for doing digital youth work, such as the Mannerheim League for Child Welfare, which is famous for its way of engaging young people when creating content for its online youth services, for example, in the form of a peer to peer -chat service (in Finnish).